 Can Ragdoll Cats Go Outside?

 Some people believe that cats should be able to employ their natural instincts to prowl and hunt outside.
 Access to the outdoors gives cats better opportunities for physical exercise and can help prevent boredom.
-The argument against allowing Ragdoll cats outside stems from the observation that these social and loving cats tend to be too trusting.
+The argument against allowing your Ragdoll cat outside stems from the observation that these social and loving cats tend to be too trusting.
 Their gentle and affectionate temperament doesn’t arm them with the necessary feline outdoor skills.

 Size And Weight